rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 ## formContext

 You can provide a `formContext` object to the Form, which is passed down to all fields and widgets.
 Useful for implementing context aware fields and widgets.
+Using `{readonlyAsDisabled: false}` will make most themes use the toolkit native functionality offer readOnly fields instead of using the HTML-disabled mechanism.

 ## formData